jason-lang/jason-cli/README.md

 * agent alice is created (third command) -- with an initial goal and plan.
 * alice achieves the goal `!start` by sending a message to  bob
 * the beliefs of bob are shown (fourth command).
+* bob also send a hello message to alice (fifth command).
 * the MAS is finished (last command).

 The shell provides completion and suggestions (using `<TAB>`).